The 2011 silver eagles have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 Proof coins are essentially coins that have more detail.
 They are minted on special planchets and it takes longer to produce them.
 Each proof coin originally comes in a US Mint issued velvet box and a certificate of authorization (COA).

-Lastly the 2008 W proof silver eagle is worth around $95 in proof condition.
+The 2011 W proof silver eagle is worth around $90 in proof condition.

 Looking to Buy Silver Eagles?
 Shop on Money Metals Exchange